 - Teachers and pupils must arrive promptly at the exam venue.
 Pupils who arrive late without good reason will receive penalty points. - Pupils must remain in their seats whilst in the exam room.
 Walking around or discussing work is not permitted.
-Pupils may not request permission to study in the library during this time. - Pupils must go to the toilet before each session.
-Going to the toilet during the session should only be allowed under extreme circumstances. - Before the start of an exam, all pupils writing the exam must put their suitcases at the front of the classroom.
+Pupils may not request permission to study in the library during this time. - Pupils must go to the toilet before the start of school.
+Going to the toilet during the session should only be allowed under extreme circumstances and accompanied by the standby teacher. - Before the start of an exam, all pupils writing the exam must leave their suitcases outside.
 Pupils may not have their pencil cases on their desks during an exam.
 All stationery needed must be removed from the pencil case.
 Calculators must be removed from their cases.
-These items may be kept in a clear plastic sleeve or Ziploc bag. - Pupils must enter the exam room with the necessary stationery. - The use of correcting fluid is not permitted. - No pupil is allowed to have a cell phone on his/her person whilst writing an exam.

-No pupil is allowed to have a cell phone on his/her person whilst writing an exam.

-No pupil is allowed to have a cell phone on his/her person whilst writing an exam. - Once an exam paper is handed out, all pupils must sit in silence for the duration of that paper.
+These items may be kept in a clear plastic sleeve or Ziploc bag. - Pupils must enter the exam room with the necessary stationery. - The use of correcting fluid is at the discretion of the subject teacher. - No pupil is allowed to have a cell phone on his/her person whilst writing an exam. - No pupil is allowed to have tissues or toilet paper on her/his desk during an exam. - Once an exam paper is handed out, all pupils must sit in silence for the duration of that paper.
 To attract the attention of the invigilator, the pupil must raise his/her hand.
 Pupils may not ask any questions relating to the interpretation of questions. - During an exam, no pupil may aid or attempt to aid another pupil or communicate in any way with another pupil. - Teachers may not use a cell phone whilst invigilating.
 They may listen to music with one earphone. - The exam paper must be written as is.
 Invigilators may not make any changes to the paper.
 Any problems will be dealt with during the marking of the paper, to the benefit of the pupils. - No pupil may leave the exam room whilst the exam is still in session except in the case of an emergency and then a teacher will accompany the pupil. - Teachers may not collect exam papers until the end of the session. - All teachers must adhere to the specified starting and finishing times for each paper.
-Pupils must be allowed 10 minutes reading time before the start of each exam. - The teacher must circulate the room and may not be seated behind a desk at any time during the session. - Teachers are discouraged from sending pupils on errands whilst any grade is writing an exam.
+Pupils must be allowed 10 minutes reading time before the start of each exam. - The teacher must circulate the room and may not be seated behind a desk at any time during the session - Teachers are discouraged from sending pupils on errands whilst any grade is writing an exam.
 Teachers may not leave the exam room during a session unless they are relieved. - No board games, computer games, cards, etc. may be played in the exam room.
 Pupils may put their heads down when they are not writing. - Teachers must ensure that uniform regulations are adhered to during the exam period. - No pupil is allowed to have in his/her possession, whilst writing an exam, any book, memo, notes or any paper whatsoever not issued by the invigilator.
 If found, this will be treated as cheating. - Should any pupil be caught cheating/copying during an exam, his/her paper will be taken away immediately.
 He/she will get a new paper and he/she must be escorted to the Chief Invigilator or the Head along with any evidence after the exam. - Should any pupil refuse to co-operate with the exam regulations the Chief Invigilator or the Head should be called to intervene.